 Hoshin Quick Start

 Hoshin Quick Start is a training program and set of Excel Templates that can help you install a successful Hoshin program and create five alignments.
-If you are interested in learing more about Hoshin Kanri please email epic-organizations.
+Stay tuned.
+It will be added as a download in the future.

 The Lean Sim Machine

-The Lean Sim Machine has been used to trained thousands experientally on lean concepts.
+The Lean Sim Machine was used to trained thousands experientally on lean concepts.
 General Motors and the UAW used the Lean Sim in their most modern plants to introduce lean in a hands on fun interactive excercise.
-The Lean Sim can be facilitated or you can purchase the Simulation and manuals as a turn key program.
-Please contact epic-organizatations for more information.
+Unfortunately the Simulation is no longer available for sale.

 Scanlon/Lean Resources to Download